Dan Thomassen

 In July 2007, he signed for Vålerenga.
 After one season in Norway, he moved back to his home city to play for AGF.

-Short after signing with AGF in 2008, he had to deal with a serious knee injury which meant that he missed great part of the season.[1]
+Shortly after signing with AGF in 2008, he suffered a serious knee injury, which meant he missed a large part of the season.[1]

 He moved back to Italy in 2011 to finish his playing career and retired in 2018.